myrrlyn/oeuvre/orsimeri-family-life.md

 tags:
 - orcs
 - worldbuilding
+about: >
+  I love *Skyrim*.
+It’s what got me into *The Elder Scrolls* in the first place, it has a great deal of Orc lore (surpassed only recently by ESO), and has a lot more depth and wonder than many people in the lore community thought at first blush.

+  I will **never** forgive Bethesda for what they did to the Orcish family with their snippets about Chiefs and marriages.

+  I have ranted in comments about how that concept, of few patriarchal lines and severely restricted breeding, is atrocious and unable to support Orcish life.
+  I do not feel the need to do so in a formal essay.
+However, detractions mean nothing without alternatives.

+  This is my take on what Orcish family lives could and should be.
+It was written long before ESO came out, so gloss over the outdated information such as Orcs only living in five places.
 ---

 (Author’s Note: First off, I have always wanted to use the phrase Author’s Note